 Get a Program: Now that you know where you are, it’s time to start moving up the chain.
-A quality training program will offer exercises that will challenge your level of stability, mobility and movement quality relevant to you and your golf.
+A quality and customised training program will offer exercises that will challenge your level of stability, mobility and movement quality relevant to you and your golf.
 This program should also give you a strength stimulus by encouraging a gradual increase in load (pounds or kilos) and/or volume (sets and reps).

 What To Do Next

-Do these things frequently.
+Do these things frequently:

 Change Up Your Program: Sticking to the same exercises for months on end will limit your ability to progress upward.
 A good trainer will anticipate positive and negative changes to your body, and tailor your routine to create continued progress in troublesome areas.

 Get Golf Lessons: It’s really important to keep applying your increased physical capabilities to your game.
 Only a quality golf coach can reliably make this happen for you.

 Eat Well: Quality nutrition is key to building muscle mass, getting stronger and staying healthy.
 Hydration is part of this, and golfers should aim to consume at least 1 pint of water for every 50 pounds of bodyweight per day.